Kingson-de/marshal-serializer/README.md

 You always need to inherit from the abstract Mapper class and implement a `map` function with your type hinting.

+There is also the option to use directly a callable to map data.
+This will be explained later.

+It is always possible to use a callable in a mapper or vice versa.

 ```php

 use KingsonDe\Marshal\Mapper;